Dear Faith Theological Seminary Family,

 FTS staff will continue to work on campus with very limited access to students and faculty during this period.
 If you need to reach a staff member, send an email to him/her BEFORE you travel to the 529 Walker Avenue campus.
 FTS email and Populi will continue to function, so your professors and the administration will stay in touch with you using these technologies or email.

-Knowing that Easter Week Break is often a time of personal travel, please note that FTS is strongly advising against travel to any country that is under a CDC Risk Assessment Level 1, 2, or 3 related to COVID-19.
-We discourage against any personal travel to any country, regardless of CDC levels.
-We also discourage against any domestic travel, for a 50-mile radius as a guide.
+We discourage any personal travel to any country, regardless of CDC levels.
+We also discourage any domestic travel, for a 50-mile radius as a guide.

 Stay Informed and Support Each Other

-This continues to be a fluid and rapidly evolving situation; Faith Theological Seminary may take alternative action as appropriate.
+This continues to be a fluid and rapidly evolving situation; Faith Theological Seminary may take alternative actions as appropriate.

 We recognize that these actions create significant challenges for students, faculty, staff and families, and we ask for your understanding as we respond to this unprecedented global public health issue.